 To these individuals, I express the importance and the essential exercise of being single for a while and getting to know yourself as an individual.

 Also, as none of us are perfect, this is an ideal time to take stock of your half of a relationship and what you need to work on to be an ideal partner.

 We attract more quality partners when we have a more secure and confident sense of self.

-People truly pick up on how we feel about ourselves – whether it be from a place of strength or a place of weakness.
+People pick up on how we feel about ourselves – whether from a place of strength or a place of weakness.

 Coming from a place of strength sets us off on a strong footing from the start.

-When we feel good about ourselves, we are more willing to speak our minds, ask for what we want, and have healthy and open communication with our new partner.
+When we feel good about ourselves, we are more willing to speak our minds, ask for what we want, and communicate openly with our new partners.